Andrew Jenks: Podcasts

 In 2019, Jenks began hosting the podcast Gangster Capitalism, the first C13Originals podcast produced by Cadence13.
 Season one was nominated for a Peabody Award and optioned as a TV series.

 What Really Happened?

 In October 2017, Jenks debuted as writer and narrator of the documentary podcast What Really Happened from Seven Bucks Productions, with executive producers Dwayne Johnson and Dany Garcia.
 The podcast is described as a rogue investigation into pop culture history.
+The Guardian noted “You can bet if there's something to unveil, he (Jenks) is the person to do it”.

+The podcast has featured stories ranging from Jenks locating the previously unknown whereabouts of Rick Singer, the organizer of the U.S. college admissions bribery scandal, to a three-year investigation into Muhammad Ali's role in persuading a man not to jump from the ninth floor of an office building.
+The show has also included Jenks' in-person interview with Daniel Green, who was imprisoned for the murder of James R. Jordan Sr., the father of basketball player Michael Jordan, marking Green's first interview in more than a decade.

 The podcast reached #1 on the international Apple Podcast charts and is now in its third season.

 All-American High School Film Festival

 Jenks founded the all All-American High School Film Festival.
 The annual event is held at the AMC Theatres in Times Square, New York City, the largest movie theater in the United States.
 The festival has given over $1,000,000 in scholarships and prizes, hosted over 30 universities for the largest arts college fair in the country, and partnered with AT&T for an anti-bullying initiative.
 The festival was inspired after 10 years of Jenks' high school film festival.
 The 2021 festival had over 2,000 submissions from over 30 countries with judges such as Kristen Stewart, John Oliver, and James Earl Jones.